akitorahayashi/cowsay-mcp/README.md

-# csay
+# cowsay-mcp

 ## Overview
 - Demonstrates how a local MLX model can perform tool-calling by coordinating with a FastMCP server that wraps the Python `cowsay` library.
-- Provides a single `csay` tool implemented as an MCP server plus a demo script that walks through the two-turn tool-calling loop.
+- Provides a single `cowsay-mcp` tool implemented as an MCP server plus a demo script that walks through the two-turn tool-calling loop.

 ## Requirements
 - Python 3.12 or newer.